Imposter Syndrome

 Behaviours

-• Avoiding asking questions if uncertain about a task;
+• Avoid asking questions if uncertain about a task.

 • I must work harder, work longer and do better.